THE NEWADVENTURES OF BAMTAN

 The ultimate obsessed fanboy. |

-Picking up the comedy slack
+Picking up the comedy slack for the dynamic

-first appeared in Detective Comics #267 (1959) by Bill Finger and Sheldon Moldoff, at a time when DC’s comics were taking a more
+appeared in Detective Comics #267 (1959) by Bill Finger, Sheldon

-science-fiction approach.
-He was a child-like imp from the 5th dimension
+child-like imp from the 5th dimension that considered himself

-who considered himself Batman’s biggest fan, and therefore always appeared in
+Batman’s biggest fan, and therefore always appeared in his own version of

-his own version of Batman’s costume.
-His advanced technology gave him the
+Batman’s costume.
+His advanced technology gave him the appearance of having

-usually ended up causing problems and chaos with his mischievous ways.
+causing problems and chaos with his mischievous ways.

 Incoming Bat-Message morality lesson, Bat-Fans! |

-Another holdover from
+Another holdover from the Batman era

-the Batman era was the inclusion of Barbara Gordon, aka
+was the inclusion of Barbara Gordon, aka Batgirl (Melendy Britt).
+Like the

-Batgirl (Melendy Britt).
-Like the previous series, she was the city’s District
+previous series, she was the city’s District Attorney rather than the librarian

-Attorney rather than the librarian as she was portrayed on Batman and
+as she was portrayed on Batman and in the comics.
+Her

-in the comics.
-Her character model was also updated to cover her neck with her
+character model was also updated to cover her neck with her costume, whereas

-commissioner James Gordon (Lennie Weinrib) also returned, but this time with
+Gordon (Lennie Weinrib) also returned, but this time with the white hair and

-the white hair and mustache he had in the comics.
-Noticeably absent was Bruce
+mustache he had in the comics.
+Noticeably absent was Bruce Wayne’s faithful

-Wayne’s faithful butler and father figure, Alfred Pennyworth, making this the only Batman
+butler and father figure, Alfred Pennyworth, making this the only Batman

 adaptation not to future the character.
 Present,